Ness flanked by lochs in prehistory? Surveys suggest otherwise

 The significance of water in the Neolithic has been highlighted by numerous archaeologists over the years – with the clear relationship between monument sites and watercourses a common thread.
 Water was the means by which people travelled around Neolithic Orkney and also structured how they moved around the islands.

 Although the deposition of objects into “watery places” such as rivers, lakes and bogs is commonly regarded as a Bronze and Iron Age phenomenon, Professor Colin Richards has highlighted that “considerable amounts” of Neolithic material were deposited into, or near, water.

 With the possibility that the majority of bodies in the Neolithic were also being placed in water, the element perhaps had a symbolic association with the transformation between living and dead – a watery journey into the realms of the ancestors.
-It is these links between water and the disposal of the dead that has been suggested lie behind an apparent lack of fish in the Neolithic diet.
+The potential links between water and the disposal of the dead, it has been suggested, may lie behind an apparent lack of fish in the Neolithic diet.

 For centuries, people have obsessed about how the megaliths for the Stenness and Brodgar stone circles could be moved from their quarry sites to the Ness.
 But while hauling the quarried stones would undoubtedly have required effort, the recurring idea it was a nigh-impossible feat is considerably off the mark.